Latest information for you

 - Coronavirus information hotline: 0800 555 621 (24 hours)

-- Our Tourist Information centres in the city centre (Albertinaplatz), at the main railway station and at Vienna Airport Schwechat will remain closed until further notice.
+- Our Tourist Info in the city centre (Albertinaplatz) is open daily from 10am - 6pm.
+The Tourist-Info at the main railway station and at Vienna Airport will remain closed for the time being.

-- The Federal Gardens (Schönbrunn Palace Park, the Augarten, the Burggarten, the Volksgarten and the Belvedere Garden) are closed and cannot be visited.
+- The Vienna parks, the Federal Gardens (Schönbrunn Palace Park, the Augarten, the Burggarten, the Volksgarten and the Belvedere Garden) and playgrounds are open.
+Please keep the prescribed distance of at least one meter.

 - The City Airport Train to and from the airport will cease operation on March 19, 2020.
 The airport buses have adjusted their timetables.